- Associate degree or diploma from an accredited college or university

 - Psych 391/Nursing 200 – Human Growth and Development (XS)

 * Students having earned an Associate Degree in Nursing (ADN) in the Fall 2006 or later may be required to take chemistry and biology as part of the BSN@Home program.
-Both Chemistry 250 and Biology 282 are offered through UW Colleges online.
-Although these options are not the only way to fulfill the chemistry/biology requirement, the courses are seen as convenient, affordable and—most importantly—approved.
+Advisors will guide students to approved, convenient courses that will complete chemistry/biology requirements.

 - Students cannot repeat more than two of the nursing prerequisite courses.

 - Only one of those repeats is permitted among required science courses.